 The Basics of California’s Lemon Law

 California’s lemon law is complicated.
 The vehicle’s warranty must cover a problem that impairs the use, value, or safety of your vehicle.
 While these details matter, what is most important for consumers to understand is that all lemon law claims are based on significant problems with a vehicle that the manufacturer or dealer is unable to repair after multiple tries.
-So, if you’ve taken your car into the shop more than a few times for a problem that’s covered by the warranty, contact an attorney to determine whether you have a claim.
+So, if you’ve taken your car into the shop more than a few times for a problem that’s covered by the warranty, contact an attorney for legal help to determine whether you have a claim.
 Retain all documentation of repair attempts, as you cannot count on the dealer or manufacturer to do it for you.
 California’s law is also a used care lemon law, and it works for leased cars and trucks as well.

 Don’t Let an Initial Denial Get You Down